Skip to main content

 • “Its captivating story, tactical depth, stunning visuals, and customization options make it a must-play for fans of space strategy games.”

-• “The graphics are decent but lack the polish expected from a modern game.”
+• “The graphics are decent, but they lack the detail and polish expected from modern games.”

 • stability